cseelye/pyirobot/README.rst

 Robot Configuration
 '''''''''''''''''''

-``GetPreferences`` returns the cleaning preferences for the robot.
+``GetCleaningPreferences`` returns the cleaning preferences for the robot.
 CarpetBoost, CleaningPasses, EdgeClean and FinishWhenBinFull are all enums in the module.

 .. code:: python

     import json
     from pyirobot import Robot
     robot = Robot("192.168.0.0", "MtccDqXskShX|4jXnTd")
-    print json.dumps(robot.GetPreferences(), sort_keys=True, indent=4)
+    print json.dumps(robot.GetCleaningPreferences(), sort_keys=True, indent=4)

 Output::